 The Commonwealth will notify the Provider about the CGS advances that will be paid to the Provider in respect of amounts expected to become payable for 2021 and 2022 under subsection 164-10(1) of HESA.

-Amounts payable as CGS advances may be adjusted throughout the grant year based on information provided to the Commonwealth by the Provider.
+Amounts payable as CGS advances may be adjusted throughout the grant years based on information provided to the Commonwealth by the Provider.

 CGS advances made in respect of the 2021 and 2022 grant years will be reconciled with CGS funding payable to the Provider for those years.
 This reconciliation will occur each year following the grant year when actual student enrolment data for the grant year is finalised and provided to the Commonwealth.
 If the amount of an advance paid to the Provider exceeds the amount that becomes payable to the Provider, the Commonwealth will seek recovery of the overpaid amount from the Provider under subsection 164-10(1A) of HESA.